bitovi/academy/src/angular/11-declarative-state/declarative-state.md

 @sourceref ./of.html
 @codepen

-In the solution of this exercise we'll use [`of`](https://rxjs.dev/api/index/function/of) to return a stream during [`mergeMap`](https://rxjs.dev/api/operators/mergeMap).
+In the solution of this exercise we’ll use [`of`](https://rxjs.dev/api/index/function/of) to return a stream during [`mergeMap`](https://rxjs.dev/api/operators/mergeMap).
 Look at the [`mergeMap`](https://rxjs.dev/api/operators/mergeMap) example below to see that in action.